-Published on December 22nd, 2020 by Aristofanis Papadatos
+Updated on May 12th, 2022 by Aristofanis Papadatos

-NIO Limited (NIO), the Chinese manufacturer of electric vehicles, has undoubtedly attracted the focus of investors this year.
-Despite the impact of the pandemic on the automotive industry, NIO stock has rallied more than 1200% this year, from $3.72 to $49 a share.
-The impressive rally has resulted from the enthusiasm of investors about the growth potential of the company, which is in the very early stages of a multi-year growth trajectory.
+NIO Limited (NIO), the Chinese manufacturer of electric vehicles, has become quite popular in the investing community in recent years.
+Despite the impact of the pandemic on the automotive industry, NIO stock rallied more than 1300% since the end of 2019, from $3.72 to an all-time high of $53 almost a year ago.
+The impressive rally resulted from the enthusiasm of investors about the growth potential of the company, which is in the very early stages of a multi-year growth trajectory.

 We have compiled a list of over 400 large-cap stocks in the S&P 500 Index, with market caps of $10 billion or more.